Neoteroi/BlackSheep-Docs/docs/routing.md

 ## Catch-all routes

-To define a catch-all route that will match every request, use a route parameter with path value pattern, like:
+To define a catch-all route that will match every request, use a route parameter with a path value pattern, like:

 * `{path:name}`, or `<path:name>`